Columbia Independent School: History

-With the success of the Upper School campus and the support of a group of the original founding families, the administration and Board of Trustees decided to launch a kindergarten through fifth grade campus.
+With the success of the Upper School campus and the support of a group of the original founding families, the administration and board of trustees decided to launch a kindergarten through fifth grade campus.
 In the summer of 2002, CIS opened its Lower School program in the previous Sacred Heart Parish School.
-Barbara Savage, an educator since 1972 with an emphasis in gifted education, was appointed director and established the current reputation of excellence for the Lower School.
+Barbara Savage, an educator since 1972 with an emphasis in gifted education, was appointed director for the Lower School.
 In the 2013-2014 school year, Chris Sayers replaced Beth Gardner as Lower School Director.
 Adam Dubé served as Head of School from 2013 to 2020, after which he was replaced by Dr. Jeffrey Walkington.
 Dr. Walkington served in the position for 10 months.
 In April 2021, longtime community member and Director of Advancement and Operations Bridgid Kinney was named as interim Head of School.
 The board of trustees named her the Head of School a month into the 2021-2022 school year.

 In April 2008, CIS acquired the rights to a 62000 sqft building at 1801 N Stadium, Columbia, MO.
 The former office building of Salton/Toastmaster was renovated to house CIS beginning in the 2009-2010 school year.
 This effectively doubled the space CIS previously occupied and brought all of CIS together under one roof.
 In 2020, the school purchased a tract of land next to its existing campus, with plans to expand there in the future.
+Currently, the new upper school addition, which is south of the original building, has been completed and is in use for the 2024-2025 school year.

 Athletics

 Columbia Independent School is a member of the Missouri State High School Activities Association (MSHSAA), which governs the athletics of most schools within Missouri.
 The school's teams are designated the "Lions."
-Sponsored sports include cross country, tennis, basketball, track and field, and soccer.
+Sponsored sports include cross country, basketball, track and field, cheerleading, and volleyball for Grades 6-12, and swimming, tennis, and golf for Grades 9-12.
 Due to size constraints, MSHSAA allows CIS students to participate in athletic programs of nearby public schools if that particular sport is not offered at CIS.

 Renovations

 In spring 2016, the school began work on the Arts and Athletics Center, which added a stage and gymnasium.
 The media center was renovated in 2021.
+A new Upper School building was added, which was opened in August 2024.